 Speed of getting an answer.
 This is the whole product, not a feature.
 When the question “is our traffic up?” takes 3 seconds in Claude versus 90 seconds in GA4’s UI, you ask it more often.

 Cookieless tracking that still works.
-Our strict mode hashes (daily-rotating salt + site salt + IP + UA + site ID) to generate session IDs that last one day.
-Visitor IDs are zero (we don’t try to track across sessions).
+Our default mode hashes (daily-rotating salt + site salt + IP + UA + site ID) into session and visitor IDs that last exactly one day.
+Daily uniques are exact, multi-day uniques overcount.
+Strict mode drops visitor IDs entirely.
 Surprisingly accurate for short-window questions.
 Not designed for long-term retention analysis.

 No tab-switching.
 This isn’t a feature.
 It’s the whole product.

 AI crawler visibility.
 GPTBot, ClaudeBot, PerplexityBot.
 GA4 silently filters these out so you can’t see them.
-We have eight traffic classes (user, ai_user_action, ai_crawler, verified_search_bot, unverified_bot, cloud_egress, headless_browser, unknown) and an MCP tool that breaks down hits by class.
+We have eight traffic classes (user, ai_user_action, ai_training, ai_search, search_index, social_unfurl, scanner, bot_other) and an MCP tool that breaks down hits by class.
 If you care about AI search showing up in your numbers, that visibility matters.

 When neither is right